chuma-beep/Problem-Solving-Strategies/Getting-Started/intro.md

-### Note these are also very important steps but these require more application than theory so i won't be verbose on them
+### Note these are also very important steps but these require more application than theory so i won't be verbose on them.
  1. Past Experience
  2. Bring in a facilitator
  3. Develop a decision matrix for evaluation
  4. Ask your Peers for help
  5. Step away from problem

-# Computation

- From the Latin word computatre